APA Building, Sydney: History

 The building was opened in May 1937 and was considered successful by the press of the period.
-The first tenant was of course, the Australian Provincial Assurance Association who occupied the ground floor, three quarters of the first floor and all of the basement, but other floors were taken by the legal firm of Allen, Allen and Hemsley, by a government department and several smaller organisations, including the architectural practice of David King himself.
+The first tenant was the Australian Provincial Assurance Association who occupied the ground floor, three quarters of the first floor and all of the basement, but other floors were taken by the legal firm of Allen, Allen and Hemsley, by a government department and several smaller organisations, including the architectural practice of David King himself.
 The lower ground floor was occupied for many years by a quality restaurant (Cahill's) with direct access from Elizabeth Street via steps.

 With the outbreak of World War II in 1939, many of the tenants, including the APA, relocated to other premises and the Department of Manpower effectively took over the building.
-Exceptions to this move were the practices of both Allen, Allen and Hemsley, and David W. King.
+Exceptions to this move were the practices of both Allen, Allen and Hemsley, and David King.
 It was during this period that the western half of the twelfth floor was completed.
 This level had previously been completed at the eastern end only, due to the 150 foot high limit affecting the building differentially in regard to the change of level between Elizabeth and Phillip Streets.
 The eastern end had been used as a caretaker's flat, with the western half utilised as a roof garden.

 After 1945 the APA resumed occupation of the building and were to remain in residence until 1989.
 In 1987 the APA which was undergoing restructuring finally sold the building to Noden Pty Ltd. In August 1989 the building was sold to the Charter Property Group.